maxtess49/stage/README.md

 ### TODO
 - bGWO
-  - [ ] Make an algorithm from scratch
   - [ ] Find where to generalize and make a framework
     - Initialisation
     - Identify leaders (selection)